GreatLakesEnergy/sesh-dash-beta/README.md

 * Create alocal virtual-env
 * Install requirement defined in requirements.txt
+* Get the UI components with bower ./manage.py bower install
 * You'll need to configure paramters for the APIs.
 Modify  settings_local.ini to put in your api keys and databse settings.
 * Start cellary with this command to start getting data  form your sources.  celery --app=sesh.celery:app worker --loglevel-INFO